JorgeCardona/git-history-analyzer/README.md

 ## Usage

-Here's how to use the `GitHistoryAnalyzer` function:
+Here's how to use the `GitCommitsReportGenerator` function:

 ## Parameters